olayiwola-compucorp/ncn-civi-zoom/README.md

-# ncn-civi-zoom
+# CiviCRM Zoom Integration by NCN

-Civirules Conditions/Actions that talk with Zoom developed for NCN.
+Civirules Conditions/Actions that talk with Zoom developed for NCN by Veda Consulting.

-# What it does
+## What it does

-This extension will connect CiviEvents with Zoom, allowing registrations for zoom events to be captured in your CiviCRM install via your website.
-This has a multitude of benefits, including GDPR compliance, using Zooms workflow, removing the need to manually export/import as well as being able to manage events in the same way you would any other CiviCRM events.
+When users register to a CiviCRM Event, they will automatically be registered to the associated Zoom event (meeting or webinar).
+This has a multitude of benefits, including GDPR compliance and managing pricing/payment directly in CiviCRM.
+It also removes the need to manually export/import data between Zoom and CiviCRM, as well as being able to manage events in the same way you would any other CiviCRM events.
 This will also pull the registrants' details for the upcoming zoom based events and update them into the 'Event Zoom Notes' field of each event.

-# Symbiotic fork
+## Symbiotic fork

+This extension has been forked by Coop Symbiotic so that it works with the OAuth server-to-server Zoom API, instead of using JWT authentication.
+JWT was removed by Zoom in September 2023.

+We also fixed a few minor issues:

-* Correct an entity name that broke an api call
+* Fixed an entity name that broke a Zoom API call
 * Custom fields (zoom register link et participant zoom registrant id) to produce a cancel link to include in event reminders {event.custom_xx}/success?act=cancel&user_id={participant.custom_yy}
-* Syncronize zoom cancellations back to CiviEvents and update participant status
+* Syncronize Zoom cancellations back to CiviEvents and update participant status

 ## Requirements

-* PHP v7.0+
+* PHP v7.4+
-* CiviCRM 5.0+
+* CiviCRM 5.60+
 * CiviRules extension
 * A Paid Zoom Account

-## Conflict with Drupal Devel Module 7.x-1.5

-Fixed a known conflict with Drupal Devel Module 7.x-1.5 ([2559061](https://www.drupal.org/project/devel/issues/2559061))
+If using Drupal7, there was a known conflict with Drupal Devel Module 7.x-1.5 ([2559061](https://www.drupal.org/project/devel/issues/2559061)).

 ## Installation

-A helper Youtube installation video can be found [here](https://youtu.be/6rta9V3J7yc)
+A helper Youtube installation video can be found [here](https://youtu.be/6rta9V3J7yc) - please note that it covers the old JWT authentication, but the OAuth config is similar.

 Follow the Setup guide below, the key steps are;

 * Create a connector in Zoom (Oauth server-to-server App)
 * Create relevant custom fields in CiviCRM for Events to hold zoom information
+* Enable the CiviCRM OAuth Client extension.
+It is part of CiviCRM Core, but most be enabled from CiviCRM > Administer > System Settings > Manage Extensions.
 * Install the CiviCRM Zoom Extension.
 More details [here](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/#installing-a-new-extension) about installing extensions in CiviCRM.
 * Connect CiviCRM to Zoom via settings

 Following this you will then have the option, per event, to pass information over to zoom on registration of participants, either online or offline.

-All of the setup and useage steps are outlined below.
+All of the setup and usage steps are outlined below.

 ## Setup